goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

 expanded with additional functionalities.
 In fact, the collector object created in the last chapter is a content component.
 In this chapter, you will create new content objects like tickets and comments.
+Another thing you might be noticed that every content component, including container objects, there is well defined interface defined using ``zope.interface`` module.

-..
 Before proceeding further, here is an overview of sections.

-.. - **Adding tickets** --
+- **Adding tickets** --

 .. _tut2-adding-tickets: